rradfar/front-end-interview-questions/README.md

 🌼 Grids: how do you make a div start at column 2 and end before column 4? (two ways)
 🌱 GSAP vs. CSS animations
 🌼 Hex vs. RGB vs. HSL
+🌱 How to hide content visually but make it available to screen readers
+🌱 How to make a triangle with pure CSS
 🌼 HSL color model
 🌼 Importing a CSS file into another